Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Results

 \section{Results}

-In~\autoref{sec:demographics}, we describe our participants.
-In~\autoref{sec:prevalence}, we describe the prevalence of privacy-invasive scenarios reported by participants.
-In~\autoref{sec:measures} and~\autoref{sec:no_measures} respectively, we provide a summary of the measures participants took to prevent the presented privacy-invasive scenarios from happening (or happening again), and the reasons for not taking measures if they did not take any.
-Finally, in~\autoref{sec:character}, we highlight further characteristics of the scenarios that caused discomfort.
-We refer to participants as P followed by their ID (P\_\#).
-Finally, while our analysis is qualitative, we provide frequencies of main themes to offer a sense of their prevalence in our dataset.
+We first describe our participants.
+We then describe the prevalence of privacy-invasive scenarios reported by participants, the measures participants took to prevent the presented privacy-invasive scenarios from happening (or happening again), and the reasons for not taking measures if they did not take any.
+Finally, we highlight further characteristics of the scenarios that caused discomfort.
+We refer to the participants as P followed by their ID (P\_\#).
+Finally, we provide frequencies of the main qualitative themes to offer a sense of their prevalence in our dataset.